 One has an angry look, and opens his mouth.

-He is speaks "A".
-"A" is the first sound of Sanskrit, so it means the
+"A" is the first sound of Sanskrit, so it means the beginning of space.

-They prevents a invation of enemies against Buddha.
+They prevent a invation of enemies against Buddha.

 Daibutsu is a huge Buddha statue.

-Many daibutsu are in Japan, but most ones are made since the 19th
+Many daibutsu are in Japan, but most of them are made since the 19th century.

 It is too big to make, so there are few old daibutsu.